pegesund/tictacthree/README.md

 Ric tac to for three persons

-Using simple minmax to play agains the machine in two player mode
+Using simple minmax to play against the machine in two player mode

+Experiment with minmax for three players